 - Taking editorial responsibility for research articles through the stages of desk reject, the full peer review process, and recommendation to publish (made to the Editors-in-Chief);

 - Providing advice on problematic articles as needed;

 - Contributing editorial judgment on occasional material submitted to the journal blog;

-- Attending regular editorial skype meetings.
+- Attending regular editorial zoom meetings.

-More generally, Associate Editors will be expected to:
+More generally, Associate Editors are expected to:

 - Liaise with EiCs on editorial direction and coverage, contribute to innovations designed to develop the journal and increase its impact and reach;